derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

         Test steps
             1. Log in with user information that is known to exist in the db
             2. Check that a user object is returned
-            3. Check that that user object contains the correct email and a massing password hash
+            3. Check that the user object contains the correct email and a matching password hash
             4. Check that the user is logged in Expected result
-            The email and password hash of the successfully returned user match those input for the test Post-conditions
+            The email and password hash of the successfully returned user matches those input for the test Post-conditions
             User is validated with database and successfully signed into their account.
             The account session details are logged in database.
+	    Logged in user can access protected webpages with @login-required decorator
         ```
 <br>